Year 6

 English

-During the Autumn term, Year Six will explore 'The Highwayman' by Alfred Noyes, using this classic narrative poem as inspiration for diary writing and a newspaper report.
-Through this unit, pupils will encounter a range of archaic vocabulary while developing essential genre based skills such as using emotive language, applying the ‘show not tell’ technique and incorporating both direct and reported speech.
-In addition, the children will produce a non-chronological report inspired by the Galápagos Islands, with a particular focus on key structural features of the text type.
+During the Spring term, Year Six will explore narrative writing using the short animation ‘Beyond the Lines’ as inspiration for creating their own flashback narratives linked to the Second World War.
+Through this unit, pupils will encounter a range of ambitious vocabulary while developing essential genre-based skills such as using figurative language, adverbials and the power of three to enhance description.
+In addition, the children will produce diary entry with an embedded letter from the front line inspired by the short animation ‘The Piano’, with a particular focus on key structural features of the text type.
 Throughout all lessons, we will continue to reinforce and develop the use of accurate punctuation and grammar alongside a focus upon the Year 5/6 statutory spelling list.

 Reading